 Homesteading usually means the growth of cotton for fabrics that may be used and processed for later needs.
-Yet, most of this requires producing regular food sources that will last for an extensive period of time.
+Yet, most of this requires producing regular food sources that will last for an extensive period.

 You will have to act upon the first sight of any problem that arises with such food reservoirs; you might have to eliminate an ill plant or get rid of an animal that seems to be infected, for example.

-This guarantees your assets will not be at risk of severe problems that may put your food reservoirs or their future production in danger.
+This guarantees that your assets will not be at risk of severe problems that may harm your food reservoirs or their future production.

 Aquaponics is a method where you grow plants outside of the soil.
 In particular, you will put plants in organic matter like river stones or lava rocks and then store them in containers that dangle above the ground.

-The plants will then be watered by a method that delivers water over time.
+The plants will then be watered by delivering water over time.
 This water can come from drops that are continued to progress over time and make regular space coverage.